 Martin Haselböck has enjoyed a distinguished career as an opera conductor since making his debut at the Göttingen Handel Festival.
 He was the first to stage new productions in Germany of the great Mozart operas on period instruments.
 His 1991 production of Don Giovanni was awarded the Mozart Prize by the City of Prague.
 Since 2000 he has led fourteen new productions at festivals in Salzburg, Schwetzingen, Vienna and in the opera houses of Hamburg, Hannover, Cologne and Halle.
 In 2007 he was appointed Artistic Director of the Reinsberg Festival in Lower Austria, where he has conducted acclaimed productions of Der Freischütz, Fidelio, Hänsel und Gretel and Acis & Galatea.

 With the American actor John Malkovich and Austrian director Michael Sturminger, Martin Haselböck developed the theatre drama The Infernal Comedy, for actor, two sopranos and on-stage orchestra.
 The work has achieved extraordinary success, receiving over 100 international performances.
-Two further stage collaborations with Malkovich and Sturminger have followed: The Giacomo Variations, about Casanova and featuring the music of Mozart; and Call Me God, for actor and organ, to be premiered in March 2017 at the new Hamburg Elbphilharmonie.
+Two further stage collaborations with Malkovich and Sturminger have followed: The Giacomo Variations, about Casanova and featuring the music of Mozart; and Call Me God, for actor and organ, premiered in March 2017 at the new Hamburg Elbphilharmonie.